pagespeed-pro/widget/README.md

 ![CSS Editor](https://github.com/style-tools/browser-widget/blob/master/images/css-editor.png)

-The `Original View Settings` enables to configure a CORS proxy and to include cookies in the request to allow access to pages after a login.
+The `Original View Settings` enables to configure a CORS proxy and to include cookies in the request to allow access to pages behind a login.

 ![Google Webmaster Tools CSS](https://github.com/style-tools/browser-widget/blob/master/images/editor-signed-in.png)

 ## Critical CSS generator

-A CSS management tab provides easy access to all stylesheets on a page with options to download stylesheets, concatenate (merge) them and an option to download multiple stylesheets in a ZIP package.
+A CSS management tab provides easy access to all stylesheets on a page with options to download stylesheets, concatenate (merge) and an option to download multiple stylesheets in a ZIP package.

 The Critical CSS generator was custom made and is able to provide a perfect result.
 It was inspired by [Penthouse.js](https://github.com/pocketjoso/penthouse) and improved on many aspects including the use of PostCSS as a CSS parser.
 As a browser widget it has access to async injected stylesheets of the choice of the editor.